 Access Bayside is an online program that allows Village staff to connect with residents.
 Residents can create an account which allows them to create service requests such as special pick-ups and mulch deliveries.
 Once the service request is completed, the resident needs to go back to the Village website and pay for the order.
-Another way to pay is to come into Village Hall and pay using cash, check, or credit.
+Another way to pay is to come into Village Hall and pay using check or credit.

 The only time the Village sends out a letter to any voter is if the information that has been sent by the voter is incomplete.
 The letter will be sent on Village of Bayside letterhead and signed by a Village employee.
 The Village does not send out letters requesting you to register to vote.

 You may claim this credit for 2020 property taxes, payable in 2021, if on January 1, 2020, you were the owner of the property and used the property as your primary residence.
 You can have only one primary residence. https://www.revenue.wi.gov/DORForms/19lc-100f.pdf

 The Village of Bayside tax bill that homeowners receive in December is based on the requests from several different taxing jurisdictions.
 There are three different districts in Bayside and two different county’s that submit requests for money.
 Those requests are submitted in October and late November.
 The tax bill mill rate cannot be calculated until all requests and credits are received.